 Pictures and Images

 Buying Kool-Aid Online

-While you can easily purchase Kool-Aid in the store, you can also commonly purchase Kool-Aid online.
-You can check out the Kool-Aid website or you can find it at any Kool-Aid retailer online.
+While you can easily purchase in the store, you can also commonly purchase it online.
+You can check out the Kool-Aid website or you can find it at any online retailer.
 You can also find it from places like Amazon or other similar online entities.